 Special Needs NYC: Equipment Rental

 Medical equipment, including mobility devices, can be delivered to your NYC hotel room.
-Scootaround will rent you an electric scooter, powerchair or manual wheelchair; and Falk Surgical can supply you with a walker or wheelchair and a multitude of other devices.
+Scootaround will rent you an electric scooter, powerchair or manual wheelchair.
+Falk Surgical can supply you with a walker or wheelchair and a multitude of other devices.

 A secret weapon for visitors of all abilities is the helpful spirit of New Yorkers.
-Stereotypes aside, the city’s residents are always eager to assist.
-Don’t be surprised if you are offered help even if you don’t need it, because New Yorkers love to give advice!
+Stereotypes aside, the city’s residents are usually eager to assist.
+Don’t be surprised if you are offered help even if you don’t need it; New Yorkers love to give advice!